 As with all conditions listed in the Blue Book, only those lumbar stenosis cases that have lasted, or are expected to continue, for at least one year will be considered for disability benefits.

 What Evidence Do I Need to Win My Spinal Stenosis Claim?

-In addition to listing the various conditions that might qualify an individual for SSDI benefits, the Blue Book also contains all of the medical evidence required by the SSA to approve a claim.
+In addition to listing the various conditions that qualify for disability, the Blue Book also contains all of the medical evidence required by the SSA to approve a claim.